SandAI-org/MagiAttention/example/torch_native/experiments/README.md

 ```

 ### Customize Transformers Trainer
-The following code are all avilable at `Magi_trainer.py`.
+The following code are all available at `Magi_trainer.py`.

 We need to prepare a custom Trainer called `MagiTrainer` inheriting from the `transformers.Trainer` class:
 ```python